XraySpectroscopy/XASDataLibrary/doc/website.rst

     of the plot.

     2. clicking and dragging will zoom in on a portion of the plot.
-You can double-click to zoom out, or use the toolbar.
+You can double-click or use the toolbar to zoom out to view the full spectral range.

     3. clicking on the entries in the legend (for example the label with the blue line and **V2O3**) will toggle whether that spectra is shown